justinchoi001/liferay-learn-0/commerce/user-guide/getting-started/accelerators/using-the-minium-accelerator-to-jump-start-your-b2b-store/README.md

 # Using the Minium Accelerator to Jump Start Your B2B Store

 Minium is a Liferay Commerce Accelerator that quickly creates a business-to-business store intended to meet the needs of a wholesale distributor.
 The accelerator accomplishes this by providing the base hierarchy of site pages and design, sample data, and configurations for a site in a single action.
-Minium highlights Liferay Commerce's B2B Account Management functionality—enabling streamlined account management and self-service through use of [Account Roles](../../../customers/account-management/account-roles/README.md), [Account Groups](../../../customers/account-management/creating-a-new-account-group/README.md), and Order Workflows.
+Minium highlights Liferay Commerce's B2B Account Management functionality—enabling streamlined account management and self-service through the use of [Account Roles](../../../customers/account-management/account-roles/README.md), [Account Groups](../../../customers/account-management/creating-a-new-account-group/README.md), and Order Workflows.

 This article serves as a walk through for the main features of the Minium Accelerator.